KeyboardIsMagic/Nex-Split-Tracker/README.md

-# Example
+# Nex Split Tracker Plugin for Runelite
-An example greeter plugin
+A simple plugin to track Nex item drop data and profit from splits.